Who is this for?

 Also if you want to set up a shop in Luxembourg where you have customers walking in this article is not for you.

-Ideally, this best suits a digital business owner who is considered a third country national thus anyone who is not a citizen of any EU country or a family member of someone from the EU.
+Ideally, this best suits a digital business owner who is considered a "third-country national" and thus anyone who is not a citizen of any EU country.

 The well-known path can be unfriendly